 - How was the Government of Venice structured?

 - Which are the other names of Venice?

 Where is Venice, Italy?

 Venice is located in the North East of Italy, in the middle of the Venetian Lagoon at the end of the Adriatic Sea.
-Venice is entirely surrounded by salt water and run through by canals.
+Venice, called Venezia in Italy, is entirely surrounded by salt water and run through by canals.

 Are you wondering how that looks like from above?
-Click the following link to see an image taken from the International Space Station of Venice and its Lagoon.
+Click the following link to see an image from the International Space Station of the Serenissima and its Lagoon.

 A legend dates the birth of Venice back to the 421 C.E..

 The growth of the city, however, only started in 812 C.E., after Carloman’s failed attempt to conquer the Venetian lagoon.
 Therefore, it is fair to say that Venice is over 1.200 years old.